Cosmic microwave background: Theoretical models

-The cosmic microwave background radiation and the cosmological redshift-distance relation are together regarded as the best available evidence for the Big Bang event.
-Measurements of the CMB have made the inflationary Big Bang model the Standard Cosmological Model.
-The discovery of the CMB in the mid-1960s curtailed interest in alternatives such as the steady state theory.
+The cosmic microwave background radiation together with the cosmological redshift-distance relation regarded as the best available evidence for the Big Bang event.

+The CMB has three main properties critical to its role in cosmology.
+First, the existence of the CMB directly implies the hot dense early state of the universe, the Big Bang model.
+Second, the CMB is the most perfect black body spectrum ever measured, meaning that the radiation derived from a cosmological source.
+Third, high precise measurements of the CMB reveal small anisotropic fluctuations.
+These properties need to be explained by any cosmological model.
+Successful modeling of the CMB have made the inflationary Big Bang model the Standard Cosmological Model.

 In the Big Bang model for the formation of the universe, inflationary cosmology predicts that after about 10^{−37} seconds the nascent universe underwent exponential growth that smoothed out nearly all irregularities.
 The remaining irregularities were caused by quantum fluctuations in the inflaton field that caused the inflation event.

 Long before the formation of stars and planets, the early universe was more compact, much hotter and, starting 10^{−6} seconds after the Big Bang, filled with a uniform glow from its white-hot fog of interacting plasma of photons, electrons, and baryons.
 As the universe expanded, adiabatic cooling caused the energy density of the plasma to decrease until it became favorable for electrons to combine with protons, forming hydrogen atoms.
 This recombination event happened when the temperature was around 3000 K or when the universe was approximately 379,000 years old.
 As photons did not interact with these electrically neutral atoms, the former began to travel freely through space, resulting in the decoupling of matter and radiation.
+The decoupled radiation would become the CMB.

 The color temperature of the ensemble of decoupled photons has continued to diminish ever since; now down to 2.7260±0.0013 K, it will continue to drop as the universe expands.
 The intensity of the radiation corresponds to black-body radiation at 2.726 K because red-shifted black-body radiation is just like black-body radiation at a lower temperature.
 According to the Big Bang model, the radiation from the sky we measure today comes from a spherical surface called the surface of last scattering.
 This represents the set of locations in space at which the decoupling event is estimated to have occurred and at a point in time such that the photons from that distance have just reached observers.
 Most of the radiation energy in the universe is in the cosmic microwave background, making up a fraction of roughly 6×10^-5 of the total density of the universe.

-Two of the greatest successes of the Big Bang theory are its prediction of the almost perfect black body spectrum and its detailed prediction of the anisotropies in the cosmic microwave background.
-The CMB spectrum has become the most precisely measured black body spectrum in nature.